lorys/hive-cloud/README.md

 ⚠️ Please, Don't send personal data.
 It's broadcasted to everyone !

+### Downloading a file

+When a user downloads one of their files, the client walks every chunk index and asks the hive to send it (`0x41`).
+For each request the server asks the known holders to hand that chunk over (`0x00`), gathers their answers, and forwards a single copy back to the downloader (`0x41`).

+The client collects the chunks, concatenates their data back to the **exact original byte length** recorded in the chunk header, and — if the file was encrypted at upload time — asks for the password and decrypts it in the browser before saving.
+A small modal shows one box per chunk, each turning into a 🐝 as it arrives.

+### Guarding against hostile holders

+The server stores nothing, so it can't vouch for what a holder sends : a hostile client could answer a download with a **corrupted chunk**.
+To defend against this, the server never forwards the first copy it receives.
+It collects copies from the holders and only forwards the one a **majority agrees on**, byte for byte.
+A lone tampered copy is outvoted and dropped.

+A chunk might have very few holders (sometimes just one), so the server can't wait forever for a quorum.
+It settles on a chunk as soon as **either** :

+- a copy reaches `chunk_state_treshold` matching votes (enough agreement to trust it), **or**
+- every holder that was asked has answered (there's nothing left to wait for) and a majority still agrees.

+If no client holds the chunk, the server doesn't wait at all : the download fails fast.
+Copies live in the server's RAM for a few seconds at most, only while a download is in flight, then they're dropped.

 ## Communication client <> server

 We don't use JSON in this project.
 There's only bytes and bits !